Fatimid Caliphate: Final decline

 In 1135, al-Hafiz was pressured by the Fatimid Armenian troops into appointing Bahram, a Christian Armenian, to the office of vizier.
 Opposition from Muslim troops forced him to leave in 1137, when Ridwan, a Sunni Muslim, was appointed vizier.
 When Ridwan began to plot the deposition of al-Hafiz, he was expelled from Cairo and later defeated in battle.
 He accepted a pardon from the caliph and remained at the palace.
 Al-Hafiz chose not to appoint another vizier, and instead took direct control of the state until his death in 1149.
-During this time, the fervor of the Isma'ili religious cause in Egypt had significantly faded, and political challenges to the caliph became more common.
+During this time, the fervour of the Isma'ili religious cause in Egypt had significantly faded, and political challenges to the caliph became more common.
 Sunni Muslims were also increasingly appointed to high posts.
 The Fatimid dynasty largely continued to survive due to the established common interests that many factions and elites had in maintaining the current system of government.